JL907/Sett/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * The Show Stopper slam radius has increased to 30 units up from 25 units.
-* Sett now regenerates 1 health per second every 5% missing health.
-Base health regen has changed to 1 from 5.
+* Sett now regenerates 0.25 (+0.25 every 4 levels) health per second every 5% missing health.
+Base health regen has changed down to 1 from 5.

 ## Discord
 https://discord.gg/aYuS9Wsxxx